 Fast Bump Helmet

 Another term that brings a little bit of confusion, but typically refers to a high cut style helmet that is not ballistically rated.
 These helmets are typically made out of a polymer plastic or carbon fiber to give the user an extra lightweight tactical helmet.
 Ops-Core used to call their bump helmet the FAST Base Jump and it provided blunt-trauma protection.
 These have become the fast helmet airsoft choice as they provide the look and functionality without the cost of a ballistic helmet.
+They are also ideal for search and rescue, nvg platforms, or recreational use.
 A number of other companies make similar helmets that are of a fast bump helmet style.
-One such example would be the Team Wendy EXFIL LTP shown below.
+One such example would be the Team Wendy EXFIL LTP shown below or our ATE bump helmet!

 FAST Helmets the catch-all term